AlbinHall/MusicQuiz/README.md

 - Bug solved with the displaying of score
 - validation for signup fixed
 - Fixed the cheating with quick clicking by disabling the buttons after clicked
+- The score count messed with the logic of the scoreCount function, Fixed with re writing of code

 ## Deployment
 The site was deployed through Github pages